netdata/kernel-collector/README.md

 ## Necessary changes

-Before to compile this repository, it is necessary to change the Makefiles according your environment.
+Before compilation of this repository, it is necessary to change the Makefiles according your environment.
 The original files were adjusted to compile on Slackware Linux Current.

 ### `kernel/Makefile`

-Inside this file probably it will be neecssary to change the following variable:
+Inside this file probably it will be necessary to change the following variable:

 -   `KERNELSOURCE`: Where is your kernel-source?
 This variable was set initially to work on Slackware, Fedora and Ubuntu
 -   `KERNELBUILD`: Directory where the headers are expected to be stored.